MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/02-terms-of-use.md

 keypoints:
 - "The Data Terms of Use statement is the legal basis of the referred data source"
 - "A License is the bare minimum requirement for Data Terms of Use."
-- "If a standard License does not fit your project then you cn use Terms of Use layouts e.g. [Sample Data Usage Agreement](https://dataverse.org/best-practices/sample-dua)"
+- "If a standard License does not fit your project then you can use Terms of Use layouts e.g. [Sample Data Usage Agreement](https://dataverse.org/best-practices/sample-dua)"
 ---

 > ## FAIR principles used in Data Terms of Use: